 A company earns points for Option I3.2d if it "requires" that suppliers provide full chemical ingredient information.

-Some companies refer to this as "full materials disclosure" or "full materials declaration."
+Some companies refer to this as "full materials disclosure."
 For CFP, "full chemical ingredient information" is synonymous with "full materials disclosure."

 CFP defines "full chemical ingredient information" as follows: